 It is rarely about knowing less.
 It is usually about how the working is built.

-Students who lose marks in Add Maths often understand the topic when an example is in front of them.
-They lose marks because the next question is slightly different, the algebra rearrangement breaks, the working is not clear enough for the examiner to award method marks, or a small sign error early in the question changes every later step.
+Students who lose marks in IGCSE Add Maths often understand the topic when an example is in front of them.
+The problem is that the next exam question is slightly different.
+The algebra rearrangement breaks.
+The working is not clear enough for the examiner to award method marks.
+Or a small sign error early in the question changes every step after it.

 Cambridge Additional Mathematics 0606 is a method-heavy syllabus.
-Many marks are awarded for showing the correct approach, not only the final answer.
-That means messy or skipped working is one of the biggest sources of avoidable lost marks.
+Many marks are for showing the correct approach, not just the final answer.
+Messy or skipped working is one of the most common sources of avoidable lost marks in Add Maths.